johncorderox/Socialize/README.md

 <b>master</b> - contains a fully functional code base, known as v1.<br>
 <b>workflow</b> - newer branch that will be undergoing changes, known as v2.
 <br>
+<b>design-v1.0</b> version 1 that doesnt show the new design look. working as intended.<br>

 Feel free to check under the branch tab for progress!
 <hr>
 <br>
 # Socialize
 Socialize was made for people to aid them in creating hyperlink based images in HTML.
 Simply click on the desired social media site and enter your URL!
-<br>Socialize will give you your code for your website instantly.<br>
+You will get the code instantly.
 <a href="http://tinypic.com?ref=1es6sn" target="_blank"><img src="http://i66.tinypic.com/1es6sn.jpg" border="0" alt="Image and video hosting by TinyPic"></a>